soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-DestinyActivityUnlockStringDefinition.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-Represents a status string that could be conditionally displayed about an activity.Note that externally, you can only see the strings themselves.
-Internally we combine this informationwith server state to determine which strings should be shown.
+Represents a status string that could be conditionally displayed about an activity.
+Note that externally, you can only see the strings themselves.
+Internally we combine this information with server state to determine which strings should be shown.

 ## Schema
 * **Schema Type:** Definition